student@ubuntu:~$

 }

-Or negate the result of the ascending comparator.
-Same data, different behavior — controlled by the function pointer you pass.
+Or call the ascending comparator and negate its result.
+Same data, different behavior, controlled by the function pointer you pass.

 Sorting Structs